TomasHubelbauer/firefox-permanent-unsigned-extension/README.md

 > [!NOTE]
 > This is a concluded experiment (attempted reproduction of a blog post) where I
-> was unable to reproduce successfully.
+> was unable to reproduce successfully but found a suitable workaround!
+>
 > To my knowledge, it is not possible to permanently install unsigned extensions
 > to Firefox unless Firefox Developer or Firefox ESR is used.
+>
+> However, it is possible to use AMO to sign the extension (interactive, is not
+> delayed by AMO review) and then install it from a file to Firefox!
+>
 > See the [Conclusion] section.

 I use Firefox and I am okay with the fact that Firefox extensions are required